alemtani/Spotify-Personality/README.md

 4. Once you get your personality, you have the option to read more or try again with a different playlist

 ## Notes
 - Sometimes when you authenticate with Spotify, you may get stuck on the `/login` page.
-You may have to wait until Spotify or its API gets their server(s) running again (rip).
+You may have to wait until Spotify gets its server running again (rip).
+- When you start the server locally, it may take up to five minutes to scrape the data and calculate your personality.

 ## Sources
 - [Spotify for Developers](https://developer.spotify.com/)